 How to Send a Secure Email with Virtru

 To use Virtru, open the email composition window, and click the blue “v” slider.
 If the bar is blue and reads, “Virtru protection is ON,” your message and attachments will automatically be encrypted when you hit “Send” (note that you have to turn Virtru on before you send the message for it to work).
-To see how easy it is to send a message with Virtru in Gmail and to see a couple of our Virtru Pro features in action, check this out:

 If your recipient has Virtru installed, your email will be automatically decrypted when they click it, allowing them to open it like any other email.
 Recipients who haven’t installed Virtru can still read the message — a feature other email encryption solutions lack.
 They’ll receive an email informing them that you’ve sent them an encrypted email, and instructing them to click through to a secure window.
 With a few clicks, they can read the message and send an encrypted response — all without installing anything.
-You can see what that looks like here:

 If you wish, you can send recipients an unencrypted introduction that they can read before decrypting your email.
 Simply type the message in the “Customize Intro” window.
 Note that Virtru won’t encrypt this part of the message, so it should not contain any sensitive information.

 Virtru, by default, stores your encryption keys on Virtru’s secure servers, but it does not store your data.
 This lets us make encryption convenient while making it it impossible for us (or any third parties) to read your email.
 It also lets us give you an extra measure of control over your messages.